code-lab-org/nost-tools/docs/source/nost_tools_api/application.rst

 Applications
 ------------

-These applications serve as templates or wrappers of basic MQTT client functionality and synchronization for simulation.
+These applications serve as templates or wrappers of basic AMQP client functionality and synchronization for simulation.

 .. autoclass:: nost_tools.application.Application
   :members: